Its0nlyFuN/bash-scripts/mini-benchmarker/README.md

-#### This is a small script for Manjaro/Arch that runs simple benchmarks and stress tests.
+#### This is a small script for Arch-compatible distros that runs simple benchmarks and stress tests.
-* perf sched
+* perf sched & mem
 * stress-ng cpu & mem
 * xz compression
 * ffmpeg compilation